BowMonk/valoCV/README.md

 The biggest influence when it comes to detection was coming from the text and box confidence threshold parameters.
 These are passed to the model before it does detections to decide what is good enough as a detection.
 How we decided on what is a best threshold was with a simple search with MAP evaluation on the first dataset (the best performing thresholds were chosen).
-This search was done using different combinations of box and text thresholds, with a range from 0.05 to 0.45 (thresolds higher than 0.45 were eliminating too many clear cases)
+This search was done using different combinations of box and text thresholds, with a range from 0.05 to 0.45 (thresholds higher than 0.45 were eliminating too many clear cases)
 In the end, the best performing cases were around 0.4 to 0.45, however there were many more cases with no detections.
 So instead we settled on 0.35 for both with an MAP of 0.803, as it detected nearly all cases.

 ### Offline Evaluation